 New Crop vs. Past Crop

-When the coffee was harvested makes a difference to how it will grind.
+When the coffee was harvested makes a difference in how it will grind.
 Usually coffee is available for roasting three to six months after harvest.
-The goal is to roast the coffee as soon as possible, since green coffee gets woodier and woodier with every month that goes by.
+The goal is to roast the coffee as soon as possible since green coffee gets woodier and woodier with every month that goes by.
 As you can imagine this is one of the factors that then affects how the coffee ultimately roasts.
-Coffee beans from new crop coffees produce less fine dust particles than from past crop coffees.
+Coffee beans from new crop coffees produce fewer fine dust particles than from past crop coffees.

-Coffees grown at higher elevation (about 1,800 ft and above) grind differently than coffees grown a low altitude (mostly Robusta).
-The reason for this is that the higher the altitude, the slower-maturing the beans, and therefor the harder and denser its substance.
+Coffees grown at higher elevations (about 1,800 ft and above) grind differently than coffees grown at a low altitude (mostly Robusta).
+The reason for this is that the higher the altitude, the slower-maturing the beans, and therefore the harder and denser its substance.